Quick Hits: Houston Texans vs. Jacksonville Jaguars Preview

 Off to a disappointing, yet not unexpected 0-2 start, the Houston Texans land in Florida this week for the second interdivisional game of the season.
 Trevor Lawrence and the Jacksonville Jaguars defense are rolling into the game at 1-1 after narrowly losing to AFC royalty in the Patrick Mahomes led Kansas City Chiefs last weekend.

 Despite the direction each team is currently trending, Houston leads the all-time series, 28-14 having won nine of past 10.
-Unfortunately, Jacksonville’s 1 win in that 10 games happened this year, when they demolished the Lovie Smith led Texans on New Year’s Day 31-3.
+Unfortunately, Jacksonville’s one win in that 10 games happened this year, when they demolished the Lovie Smith led-Texans on New Year’s Day 31-3.
+For this matchup, DraftKings Sportsbook has the Jaguars as 9-point favorites.

 Finding the open windows pic.twitter.com/9r3ljiFlXH— Houston Texans (@HoustonTexans) September 20, 2023